joshuamichaelhall/devops-career-dashboard/docs/SECURITY.md

 ## Secure Deployment Recommendations

-For the most secure production deployment:
+For the most secure production deployment that ensures only you can update your dashboard:

 1. **Environment Setup**:
    ```